In this comparison guide, let's talk about Vortex StrikeFire 2 vs SpitFire 3X, both from Vortex and which one is better?

 Final Verdict

-Both optics are great products for beginners who are looking for something nice but not too expensive.
-The Vortex SpitFire 3X is perfect for longer distance shootings, and the StrikeFire 2 is for anyone plinking around up to 50 yards or military simulation force on force airsoft games.
+Both optics are excellent choices for beginners seeking quality without a hefty price tag.
+The Vortex SpitFire 3X is ideal for longer-distance shooting and is especially suitable for shooters with astigmatism.
+On the other hand, the StrikeFire 2 is perfect for those shooting up to 50 yards or participating in military simulation force-on-force airsoft games.

-The battery life isn't the greatest on the market, but at a minimum you get 250 days of use out of it.
-That's almost 2/3 of a year you can use it, and choosing between these two optics, I wouldn't focus too much on the battery life as the deal-breaker.
+While the battery life isn't the best on the market, it offers a minimum of 250 days of use.
+This equates to almost two-thirds of a year.
+When deciding between these two optics, I wouldn't consider battery life as the primary deciding factor.

-These two optics serve a different purposes, and if you're new to shooting, the Vortex StrikeFire 2 red dot sight is the best bet that works well for plinking and home defense.
+These optics serve different purposes.
+For those new to shooting, the Vortex StrikeFire 2 red dot sight is an excellent choice for both plinking and home defense.